mohamadhoseinmoradi/Gunicorn-Flask/README.md

-a simple web server using flask
+a Gunicorn/Flask applicaion on kubernetes to serve web requets.